 WHEREFORE, Vendor is in the business of providing Services (as defined below) and, at the request of Customer, may, from time to time, sell Products (as defined below), and Customer wishes to retain Vendor for some or all of its Services or to purchase Products;

 WHEREFORE, in performing the Services or selling Products, Vendor will use reasonable efforts to timely provide the resources required pursuant to the terms of this Agreement;

 THEREFORE, in consideration of the commitments set forth below, the adequacy of which consideration the Parties hereby acknowledge, the Parties agree as follows.

 - DEFINITIONS.
-The following capitalized terms shall have the following meanings whenever used in this
+The following capitalized terms shall have the following meanings whenever used in this Agreement:

 1.1.
 “Authorized Users” means any company or individual who uses the System on Customer’s behalf or through Customer’s account or passwords, including without limitation Customer’s Clients, and their employees and representatives, each of which has been authorized to access and use the System by Customer and identified to Vendor, as required in this Agreement.
 Any improper use of the System by Authorized Users will be sole responsibility of the Customer.